 NEUBEH 541 Neuroendocrinology (3) Steiner

 Emphasizes the cellular and molecular aspects of several topics in neuroendocrinology, including neuropeptide genes, reproduction, steroid hormone regulation of gene expression, mechanisms of hormone action, endocrine rhythms, and neural oscillations.
 Prerequisite: either BIOL 201, BIOL 202, and BIOL 203, or BIOL 180, BIOL 200, and BIOL 220; BIOC 440, BIOC 441, BIOC 442 or permission of instructor.
-Offered: jointly with P BIO 509; W, odd years.
+Offered: jointly with P BIO 509; W, even years.

 Discusses quantitative methods applicable to the study of the nervous system.
 Revolves around computer exercises/discussion of journal papers.
 May include linear systems theory, Fourier analysis, ordinary differential equations, stochastic processes, signal detection, and information theory.
 Prerequisite: NEUBEH 501, NEUBEH 502, NEUBEH 503, or permission of instructor.
 Offered: jointly with P BIO 545; W, odd years.

 NEUBEH 548 Molecular Mechanisms of Synaptic Plasticity (2) Barria

 Discusses recent primary literature on the molecular mechanisms underlying structural and functional changes of dendritic spines and synapses in the mammalian brain as result of synaptic activity and experience.
 Offered: jointly with P BIO 548; Sp, even years.

 NEUBEH 550 Biophysics of Calcium Signaling (1) Hille, Santana